 3. Be Present In The Moment

-4. Show Gratefulness For What You Have
+4. Show Gratefulness For What Is

 It creates an optimistic approach to life, which is the first step to getting closer to opportunities for personal development.

-5. Remember Your Reasons
+5. Remember The Original Reasons

-When we are struggling to achieve something, it is important to remember why we are going for it in the first place.
+When we are struggling to achieve something, it is so important to remember why we are going for it in the first place.
 The motive to have a goal and want to work towards it is more important than the goal itself.

-6. Material Things Do Not Make You Happy
+6. Material Things Do Not Give Joy

-7. Change Your Perspective On Failure
+7. Change The Perspective On Failure

 If only we can convince ourselves all failures are temporary, we can gather the strength to strive again and in a better way.